THE EASIEST

 Args:

-deviceID (str): A unique alphanumeric string that identifies the Cloud Display Device.
+device_id (str): A unique alphanumeric string that identifies the Cloud Display Device.

 nonce (str): A string or unique number that identifies the specific command to kill.